Life

 There is a proverb saying: Before enlightenment, chop wood, carry water.
 After enlightenment, chop wood, carry water.

 For the immediate future, I will continue to chop wood and carry water!
-But as I have done with many past experiences, they go into my Life Toolbox, ready to be utilized when necessary.
+However, as I have done with many past experiences, they are stored in my Life Toolbox, ready to be utilised when necessary.